gustavkauman/ms-sandbox/README.md

 php src/authenticate
 ```

-Last step should print out you uid.
+Last step should print out your `uid`.

+## Usage
+This sandbox works usind the [Odoo Web Service Api](https://www.odoo.com/documentation/11.0/webservices/odoo.html).
+Look there for inspiration.
+In generel the program uses _a lot_ of arrays.